PipedreamHQ/pipedream/docs/docs/quickstart/next-steps/README.md

 # Beyond the Basics

-**Congratulations!
-You've completed the quickstart and you're ready to start building workflows on Pipedream!**

-Check out the rest of the docs if you want to learn more about Pipedream's advanced capabilities to:
+Now that you've got the basics of workflow development, check out the rest of the docs to learn about Pipedream's advanced capabilities:

 - Maintain state between workflow executions